Bayesian Comparisons Between Representations

 \subsection{Pseudo-metric}

-For further analyses of the similarities between representations it is advantageous if the similarities are a pseudo-metric on the space of representations \citep{williams2021generalized}, because we can then guarantee the convergence and performance of embedding, clustering and other analysis methods.
+For further analyses of the similarities between representations it is advantageous if the similarities are a pseudo-metric on the space of representations \citep{williams_generalized_2021}, because we can then guarantee the convergence and performance of embedding, clustering and other analysis methods.

-Our new measures of similarity between representations are pseudo-metrics, because we use metrics to compute the dissimilarity of the predictive distributions.
+The new measures of similarity between representations are pseudo-metrics, because we use metrics to compare the predictive distributions.
 As we have a map from the representation to its predictive distribution this induces a pseudo-metric on the representations, but not a metric, because multiple representations map to the same predictive distribution.